Leeds School of Social Sciences

 To learn more about what our current PhD students are researching, please click here.
 To identify a potential PhD supervisor for your proposal, please click here to see our expert staff.
-For information on how and when to apply, and to access the application form, please click here.
+Information on how and when to apply, and the application form can be found here.

 Once the University Research Office has checked that your application is complete, it will then be considered by our Psychology team.
 When considering your research proposal, we will take into account the originality and viability of your proposed research, as well as whether we are able to provide appropriate supervision and resources.